What is Elemental Mastery in Genshin Impact?

 The 1.5x and 2x multipliers are inherently a part of Melt and Vaporize, and Elemental Mastery further multiplies the damage with its own multiplier.
 This is why the EM effect for Vaporize and Melt is almost half of what it is for other reactions.

-Elemental Mastery in Genshin Impact simply increases the reaction DMG for Overloaded, Superconduct, Electro-Charged, Shattered, and Swirl by 37.5%.
+Elemental Mastery in Genshin Impact simply increases the reaction DMG for Overloaded, Superconduct, Electro-Charged, Shattered, Bloom, Hyperbloom, Burgeon, and Swirl.
 These reactions have a fixed damage counter and it is multiplied based on the character’s EM.

 As explained above, these are transformative reactions so attributes like attack, Crit Rate, and Crit DMG won’t play a role in increasing elemental damage.